andrewmurphy02/PF2ProgramMergeSort/README.md

-# Merge Sort Program – Created a three-way merge sort that takes a list of jumbled data and sorts it in reverse order.
+# Merge Sort Program – Created a classic merge sort and a three-way merge sort that takes a list of jumbled data and sorts it in reverse order.
+It is designed to compare the efficiency of the two sorting techniques.